Jun 17, 2025

 As I have been exploring real user reviews, some users on Reddit have shared their experiences with these models.
 Let me quote some:

-"For me, ChatGPT's o3 mini high/o3 mini and o1 are all better than Claude 3 Opus for creative writing and roleplay." - Reddit user on r/ClaudeAI
+"For me, ChatGPT's o3 mini high/o3 mini and o1 are all better than Claude 3 Opus for creative writing and roleplay." - saw a Reddit user characterize it like this on r/ClaudeAI and was not surprised for such an opinion.

 "o3-mini-high is insane.
 The reasoning capabilities are incredible for such a small model." - Reddit user on r/singularity